 The gold standard for evaluating recommender models is to A/B test - launch the models, assign a fair amount of traffic to each, then see which one has a higher click-through-rate.
 But a relatively easy way to get a first-glimpse evaluation of a recommender model (whether content-based or user-interaction-based) is to 'manually' inspect the results, the way we've already done above.
 In our use case - a news platform, for example, we could get someone from the editorial team to check if our recommended articles are similar enough to our context article.

 Manual evaluation provides a sense of the relevance and interpretability of the recommendations.
 But manual evaluation remains relatively subjective and not scalable.
-To get a more objective (and scalable) evaluation, we can compliment our manual evaluation by obtaining metrics - precision, recall, and rank.
+To get a more objective (and scalable) evaluation, we can complement our manual evaluation by obtaining metrics - precision, recall, and rank.
 We use manual evaluation for both our content-based and collaborative filtering (interaction-based) models, and run metrics on the latter.
 Let's take a closer look at these collaborative filtering models.

 To be able to provide personalized article recommendations to our users, we need to use interaction-based models in our RecSys.
 Below, we provide implementations of two collaborative filtering approaches that can provide user-specific recommendations, in lists we title "Recommendations for you," "Others also read," or "Personalized Recommendations."
 Our implementations, called "Similar Vectors" and "Matrix Factorization," address the cold-start problem, and deploy some basic evaluation metrics - precision, recall, rank - that will tell us which model performs better.